|Registry of biomedical companies:

 E. Green Bio-Growers (a subsidiary of Abbatech Consulting) (1) Hi-histidine Cropping of Feedstuffs, (2) Hi-Performance Seagrass Cropping, (3) Hi-Compost Tree & Shrub Cropping, (4) Guano-grade Potash Fruit Cropped Recyling.

-SKYENEWS:After contacting a reliable source in Negros Oriental, in the Philippine, belonging to the National Dairy Authority (NDA) Region 7 (C. Visayas in the Central Philippines) a former institution of higher learning, Silliman University, DGTE City, we gathered further to him there that there remains a distinct possibility of exploiting imported caramilk and carabeef varieties from India, Pakistan, and Bangladesh, if not already from indigenous sources of cross-bred water buffaloes sourced from UPLB, Los Banos, the Philippines, where in the Negros Island Region there is plentiful fodders from both sugar cane bagasse pithe and sugar cane tops (SCT) and their use for feeding the ff. class livestock: (1) caramilk buffaloes including hybrid-GMO in the future, (2) carabeef buffaloes to an extent with both SCT silage, corn plant silage and bagasse pithe, (3) conventional dairy cattle, all with a greater emphasis on milk production as is already popularly consumed both for milk, confectionaries and milk powdered formula (e. g. milk replacer, baby formulas, emergency food relief due to excess production).
+SKYEVIEW: With the National Dairy Authority (NDA) Region 7 (C. Visayas in the Central Philippines), we gathered there remains a distinct possibility of exploiting imported caramilk and carabeef varieties from India, Pakistan, and Bangladesh, if not already from indigenous sources of cross-bred water buffaloes sourced from UPLB, Los Banos, the Philippines, where in the Negros Island Region there is plentiful fodders from both sugar cane bagasse pithe and sugar cane tops (SCT) and their use for feeding the ff. class livestock: (1) caramilk buffaloes including hybrid-GMO in the future, (2) carabeef buffaloes to an extent with both SCT silage, corn plant silage and bagasse pithe, (3) conventional dairy cattle, all with a greater emphasis on milk production as is already popularly consumed both for milk, confectionaries and milk powdered formula (e. g. milk replacer, baby formulas, emergency food relief due to excess production).
 As for carabeef, prime cuts for export and the restaurant hospitality trade in the country, with the rest adapted for deli sausages and meats (this reminds us of this growth area for Philippines deli-meats unique to that country).
-We for e. g. say hello to our fellow Filipinos in the Phlippines for making their sundry or everyday food offerings including our suggestion of Sisig porc hache taken a notch higher with potatoes or hash browns and fried eggs from "hache de cara-bouef" and/or "hache de porc" from rump or shoulder cuts and other common meat cuts and porc bellies, shoulder, omit the face (although a common cultural practice in the Philippines) as one potential featured dish to promote with the Carabao Milk and Meat Board, as is suggested.